Bala Hissar, Peshawar

-Bala Hissar (Pashto/Urdu/Hindko: قلعه بالاحصار), also spelt Bala Hisar, is a historic fortress located in Peshawar, Khyber Pakhtunkhwa, Pakistan.
+Bala Hissar (Pashto/Urdu/Hindko: قلعه بالاحصار), also spelt Bala Hisar, is an historic fortress located in Peshawar, Khyber Pakhtunkhwa, Pakistan.
 First mentioned by 7th-century explorer Xuanzang, the fort was used as a royal residence for the Durrani Empire since 1747, when the Afghan king, Ahmad Shah Durrani, conquered Peshawar.
 The Marathas briefly occupied it after capturing Peshawar in 1758 but it was soon retaken by the Afghans.
 The Sikhs destroyed and reconstructed the fort after capturing Peshawar in March 1823.
 In 1849, the British East India Company reconstructed the fort's outer walls.

 The fort now serves as headquarters for Pakistan's Frontier Corps.

 Etymology

 The word Bālā Hissār (بالا حصار) is from Dari Persian, meaning "elevated or high fort."
 According to historian Hussain Khan, this name was given by the Afghan Emperor Timur Shah Durrani.

-In 1834, the Sikhs named the fort as Samīr Gaṛh or Sameer Garh.
+In 1834, the Sikhs named the fort Samīr Gaṛh or Sameer Garh.
 Samīr was another name for Mount Kailash, a high peak in Tibet considered sacred in Hinduism, Buddhism, and Sikhism; Gaṛh means "fortress" in Hindustani.
 However, this name did not become popular and was soon replaced again by "Bala Hissar".

 During the times of the Mughal Empire and Sur Empire, it was known as "Bagram Fort" after Bagram, another name for Peshawar.

 Design

 The fort stands on a high mound in the northwestern corner of Peshawar City.
-Not long ago, the fort used to be conspicuously away from the old city of Peshawar, but now the construction of new buildings has covered space between the old city and the fort.
+Not long ago, the fort used to be conspicuously distant from the old city of Peshawar, but now the construction of new buildings has filled the space between the old city and the fort.
 However, the fort's position on a high mound gives a commanding and panoramic view of Peshawar and the entire Peshawar valley.